jiumao2/Kilomatch/docs/Tutorials.rst

 ``PETH``           1 x n double                             peri-event time histogram (optional)
 =================  =============================            ==================

+Crucially, the waveforms used in this analysis must not be whitened, unlike those processed by Kilosort.
+Avoid direct use of waveforms from ``temp_wh.dat`` and refrain from using ``whitening_mat_inv.npy`` or ``whitening_mat.npy`` from Kilosort2.5 / Kilosort3 to "unwhiten" data.
+These matrices do not correspond to Kilosort's original whitening process (see this `issue <https://github.com/cortex-lab/phy/issues/1040>`_).

+We recommend analyzing data from different brain regions (e.g., cortex and striatum) individually, as they may exhibit distinct drifts and neuronal properties.
+Please generate a separate ``spikeInfo.mat`` file for each brain region.

 An example of the data structure is shown below:

 .. code-block:: matlab